open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 draft: false
 ---

-Our team recently needed to use one of the large feature management cloud services.
+Our team recently needed to use one of the largest feature management cloud services.
-This service had a documented SDK with usage guidelines.
+This service has a documented SDK with usage guidelines.
-During thinking on how to define the exposed interfaces, while keeping it simple and generic, I started doing some research, and encountered [OpenFeature](https://openfeature.dev).
+Thinking about how to define the exposed interfaces, while keeping it simple and generic, I started doing some research, and encountered [OpenFeature](https://openfeature.dev).
-Gladly, the mentioned feature management cloud service created provider implementation for OpenFeature.
+Gladly, the mentioned feature management cloud service has already created an OpenFeature provider.
 Let me explain why and how it was adopted.

 <!--truncate-->